 If you have a large home with plenty of outside space and you enjoy an active outdoor lifestyle, the Goldador could be the perfect pet for you.
 However, these are large dogs that are not suitable for apartment living, and they do need lots of exercise.

 Goldadors have a reasonably long lifespan of up to 15 years.
 However, unfortunately, both parent breeds can be prone to suffering hip and elbow dysplasia.
 So, you must always ask the breeder to show you written health certificates for both your puppy’s parents.

-The Box Retriever is a large designer dog breed that’s created by crossbreeding a Golden Retriever and a Boxer.
-When mature, these dogs can reach 23 inches in height and weigh up to 66 pounds, so you’ll need a large house with a garden if you choose a Box Retriever.
+The Box Retriever is a large designer dog breed that is created by crossbreeding a Golden Retriever and a Boxer.
+When mature, these dogs can reach 23 inches in height and weigh up to 66 pounds, so you need a large house with a garden if you choose a Box Retriever.

-Coat type will be dependent on which parent breed your puppy most takes after.
+Coat type will be dependent on which parent breed your puppy takes after most.
 Your pup could have a long coat like a Golden Retriever or a short, glossy coat like a Boxer.

 Either way, the Box Retriever has a double coat that sheds all year round, more heavily in the spring and fall when they “blow” their coat.
-You’ll need to brush your dog twice-weekly to keep on top of the shedding, and more frequently during heavy shedding times.
+You will need to brush your dog twice weekly to keep on top of the shedding and more frequently during heavy shedding times.

 When it comes to training, the Box Retriever can be a breeze if he takes after the Golden Retriever parent.
 However, if the Boxer parent is dominant, your pup could be stubborn and scatterbrained.
 For that reason, this breed is best suited to a family who has experience in dog ownership and training.

 The Alaskan Goldenmute is a cross between a Golden Retriever and an Alaskan Malamute.
 This unusual Golden Retriever mixed breed can grow to weigh up to 90 pounds, standing up to 25 inches tall at the shoulder.